schlosrat/FlightPlan/README.md

 Here we can see that we've arrived inside the Minmus SOI, and are on track for a nearly equatorial flyby with a nice low Pe in a prograde orbit.
 What if we'd like to have an inclined orbit when we get to Minmus?
 Easy!
 Use Flight Plan to set up a a New Inclination at a burn time 30 seconds from now (this offset ensures we'll have sufficient time to point in the direction we need beofre the start of the burn).
 ![Flight Plan: Match Planes with Minmus 11](https://i.imgur.com/TwGmGpb.png)

-Here we can see we're in a 60 degree inclined flyby orbit and we've got a Circularization burn planned for the periapsis of the Minmus encoutner
+Here we can see we're in a 60 degree inclined flyby orbit and we've got a Circularization burn planned for the periapsis of the Minmus encoutner.
 ![Flight Plan: Match Planes with Minmus 12](https://i.imgur.com/mAkr1MG.png)

 Here we are approaching Pe in our Minmus Flyby with a Circularization burn planned to put us into a 60 degree inclined low circular orbit about Minmus.
 Perfect for picking a landing spot almost anywhere we may want to go.